shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 ![LED-driver-piout-2.PNG](/assets/Images/LED-driver-piout-2.PNG)

-#### **LED-Driver enclosure & mounting**
+### LED-Driver enclosure & mounting

-We designed a 3D plastic enclosure ([Onshape](https://cad.onshape.com/documents/7311a44d87579c0899650b4a/w/81c191560d810e89a94453ba/e/f0a8bf10642312bda53f0c61?renderMode=0&uiState=6244479bfbeafd34ddca1a1c)) to hold and protect the board of the LED driver.
+We designed a 3D-printable enclosure ([Onshape](https://cad.onshape.com/documents/7311a44d87579c0899650b4a/w/81c191560d810e89a94453ba/e/f0a8bf10642312bda53f0c61?renderMode=0&uiState=6244479bfbeafd34ddca1a1c)) to hold and protect the board of the LED driver.
 At least two independent boards are required to drive both right and left LED panels at either half of the setup.
 By extension, two enclosures are also needed to mount both boards.

 **The front panel of Optogenetics-LED driver enclosure features:**

 - Power input sockets
-- Connector socket for PWM signal for control of LED power from Arduino & Computer,
+- Connector socket for PWM signal for control of LED power from Arduino & computer
 - Toggle switch PWM Input/External to enable LED (ON/OFF) by external 0-5 VDC signal

 ![LED-driver-board-V.01-front-panel.PNG](/assets/Images/LED-driver-board-V.01-front-panel.PNG)